fralau/mkdocs-macros-plugin/webdoc/docs/index.md

 ## Overview
 **mkdocs-macros-plugin** is a plugin/framework that makes it easy for contributors of an [MkDocs](https://www.mkdocs.org/) website to produce richer and more beautiful pages.
+It can do two things:

-It transforms the markdown pages into [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) templates that use **variables**, calls to **macros** and custom **filters**.
+1. Transforming the markdown pages into [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) templates that use **variables**, calls to **macros** and custom **filters**.
+1. **Replacing MkDocs plugins** for a wide range of tasks: e.g. manipulating the navigation, adding files after the html pages have already been generated etc.

 **mkdocs-macros-plugin** is very easy to use out of the box: it provides data about the platform, the git repository (if any), etc.

+On the other hand, you can go all the way as to pre-package modules into [**pluglets**](../pluglets) that can be installed as Python packages.

-It so powerful that it could be called a **"mini-framework"**.
+**mkdocs-macros-plugin** so powerful that it can be called a **"mini-framework"**.

 !!!
 Note